lubuntu-team/manual/CONTRIBUTING.md

 If you look in the `source` directory, you should see some files.
 There's `index.rst`, which is the main page, and some directories and subdirectories that are numbers.
-Those are chapters of the book, and are listed in the `index.rst` file.
+Those are chapters of the manual, and are listed in the `index.rst` file.

 Let's say you want to create Chapter 20.
 In the `source` directory, create a